 I would estimate that the average WordPress theme customer, on say ThemeForest, doesn’t average more than a couple hundred visitors per month.

 A lot of WordPress functions can also be completed without the use of a plugin.
-Even though they can be extremely convenient, it’s best to use a few as plugins as possible for optimal performance.
+Even though they can be extremely convenient, it’s best to use as few plugins as possible for optimal performance.

 WordPress Server Optimization